markreha/cloudworkshop/README.md

  - ***development***: this folder contains the developer documentation that can be referenced when setting up the Development Environment and configuring the Cloud Environments.
 See the README markup file in this folder for all the details.
  - ***javadoc***: this folder contains the JavaDoc for the Reference IoT Services application.
  - ***phpdoc***: this folder contains the PhpDoc for the Reference IoT Reporting application.
- - ***testing***: this folder contains the Postman Test Scripts that can be used when testing the Reference IoT Services application and its associated REST API's.
  - ***training***: this folder contains the Workshop Training decks.

 [Back to Top](#getting-started-with-the-cloud-and-iot-workshop-sdk)